 In January 2010, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2010-06, "Improving Disclosures about Fair Value Measurements" ("ASU 2010-06").
 ASU 2010-06 amends Accounting Standards Codification ("ASC") 820, "Fair Value Measurements" ("ASC 820"), to require additional disclosures regarding fair value measurements.
 One of the areas concerned is related to the inclusion of information about purchases, sales, issuances and settlements of recurring Level 3 measurements.
 Such disclosure requirements will be effective for annual reporting periods beginning after December 15, 2010.
-The Company is currently evaluating the effect of ASC 2010-06 on its financial statements and results of operations and is not yet in a position to determine such effects.

 In February 2010, the FASB issued ASU 2010-09, "Subsequent Events: Amendments to Certain Recognition and Disclosure Requirements" ("ASU 2010-09"), which amends ASC 855, "Subsequent Events" ("ASC 855").
 The update provides that Securities and Exchange Commission ("SEC") filers, as defined in ASU 2010-09, are no longer required to disclose the date through which subsequent events have been evaluated in originally issued and revised financial statements.
-The update also requires SEC filers to evaluate subsequent events through the date the financial statements are available to be issued.
+The update also requires SEC filers to evaluate subsequent events through the date the financial statements are issued rather than the date the financial statements are available to be issued.
 The Company adopted ASU 2010-09 upon issuance.
 This update had no material impact on the financial position, results of operations or cash flows of the Company.